arangodb/docs/3.8/highlights.md

   in case of a disaster in one datacenter.

 - [**Encrypted Backups**](programs-arangodump-examples.html#encryption):
-  Arangodump can create backups encrypted with a secret key using AES256 block cipher.
+  _arangodump_ can create backups encrypted with a secret key using AES256 block cipher.

 **All Editions**